ns.Plate¶

 - Translating and scaling the values such that they are between 0 and 1 (

-). - Translating and scaling the values such that the mean value of specific groups are set to 0 and 1 (
+zero=False). - Translating and scaling the values such that the mean value of specific groups are set to 0 and 1 (

-arguments with string values).
+toandzeroarguments with string values).

-These were described in the Getting Started section, but the syntax of passing string arguments to to
+These were described in the Getting Started section, but the syntax of passing string arguments to to and zero are shown below:

 # cmap sets color *and* layering of points ('standard is on top')